Fairy rings lawn disease - identification, cause, symptoms and treatment

 One labour intensive way to restore your lawn is to literally replace

-soil and re-sow or re-turf the now bare area of lawn.
+- Re-sow with lawn seed or lay new turf on the now bare area of lawn.